2008 Africa Cup of Nations: Squads

+Draw

-The draw for the tournament took place on 19 October 2007.
+The draw for the tournament took place on 19 October 2007 in Accra.
 The sixteen teams were divided into four pots according to their performances in past Cup of Nations tournaments.
-Ghana, as host, were automatically seeded as the top team in Group A. Egypt, the defending champions, were seeded as the top team in Group C. Each group consists of four teams, one drawn from each of the pots.
+Ghana, as hosts, were automatically seeded as the top team in Group A. Egypt, the defending champions, were seeded as the top team in Group C. Tunisia and Nigeria had the two strongest records and so completed the top seeded Pot 1.
+Each group consists of four teams, one drawn from each of the pots.